dps923/winter2017/assignments/a6-query-itunes-store.md

 ~~~
 This document is being edited.
-We expect to be finished the edits by mid-day on Friday, March 10.
+We expect to be finished the edits by mid-day on Saturday, March 11.
 When the edits are complete, this notice will be removed.
 ~~~
 <br>